ScottBurger/going_rogue_podcast/_posts/2026-07-01-craig-hamilton.md

 share-img: /assets/img/qud_ezra.png
 duration: "1:28:06"
 length: 74970699
-tags: ["2010", traditional roguelike, honorary rogue, Guest Episode, interview, music fest]
+tags: ["2010", traditional roguelike, honorary rogue, interview, music fest]
 ---

 Moon and Sun!
 Caves of Qud returns for our summer music episode, as I grabbed some time with the composer Craig Hamilton!
 Since Qud is a dramaturgical triad, we couldn't NOT do a third episode talking with the creative mind behind the creative sounds of the game.
 We're talking Digital Audio Workstations, sci-fi literature, flamethrowers, traditional roguelikes, and so much more!
 The torsion of an external crank drags a rosin-slathered wheel against a metal cable, whose protestations emerge from the wooden case in a low, melodic groan.